 - Create a banana-based dog treat from items in your kitchen, such as these popular peanut butter oatmeal banana dog treats.
 They include four ingredients: mashed banana, peanut butter, whole wheat flour, and old fashioned oats.

-- Or, try this equally-simple pumpkin banana dog treat recipe, which uses pumpkin puree, mashed banana, eggs, and whole wheat flour.
+- Try this equally-simple pumpkin banana dog treat recipe, which uses pumpkin puree, mashed banana, eggs, and whole wheat flour.

 - If you have a freeze drying or food dehydrator machine, freeze or dry banana slices for your dog.
-They’re great extra crunchy treats in moderation.
+Dried bananas are great extra crunchy treats in moderation.

 Bananas aren’t the only fruit your pooch can enjoy, though!
 Dogs can eat blueberries, too, which can become a healthy treat for their diet.